Homeruns and Loops

-Hot or neutral first: Controls whether the hot or neutral ticks marks are displayed first in groups of tick marks.
+Hot or neutral first: Whether the hot or neutral ticks marks are displayed first in groups of tick marks.
 The type of tick mark that is displayed first will be inserted closer to the homerun arrowhead.

-Ground location: Controls the location of the ground wire tick mark in groups of tick marks.
-It can either be at the the Front or Back.
-The front is located toward the homerun arrowhead.
-The back is located away from the homerun arrowhead.
+Ground location: Sets the location of the ground wire tick mark in groups of tick marks.
+The Front is located toward the homerun arrowhead.
+The Back is located away from the homerun arrowhead.

 Draw loops: How loops are drawn between devices.
-See the section for more information on the available choices.
+See the section for more information on the available options.

 Loop to same circuit first on combined homeruns (light fixtures): How loops are drawn on combined homeruns containing light fixtures.See the section for more information this setting.